 How Serious Is The P0106 Code?

 The P0106 trouble code is severe, and you should take it seriously when it activates.
-Issues with the MAP sensor can impair the operation of the throttle, leading to problems like backfires that can damage your engine.
+Issues with the MAP sensor can impair the throttle’s operation, leading to problems like backfires that can damage your engine.
 Avoid driving your car until the P0106 code is cleared.

 How To Diagnose The P0106 Code